awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.md

 In this wait event, there is a thread waiting on a binlog file that is being written to disk\.
 Binary logging contention can occur on databases with a very high change rate\.

 **synch/mutex/innodb/aurora\_lock\_thread\_slot\_futex**
 In this wait event, there is a thread that is waiting on an InnoDB record lock\.
 If you see this event, check your database for conflicting workloads\.
 For more information, see [InnoDB locking](https://dev.mysql.com/doc/refman/5.6/en/innodb-locking.html) in the MySQL documentation\.
+To learn how to tune your database when this event is prominent, see [synch/mutex/innodb/aurora\_lock\_thread\_slot\_futex](ams-waits.waitsynch.md)\.

 **synch/mutex/innodb/buf\_pool\_mutex**
 In this wait event, a thread has acquired a lock on the InnoDB buffer pool\.